How to Run Headless Browsers in the Cloud for Web Scraping

 Use cases

-• Dynamic e-commerce: price monitoring, inventory tracking, catalog aggregation
+• Dynamic ecommerce price and inventory monitoring

 Honest limitations